 The purpose of this plan is to guide and direct the actions of the NPS in the management of wetlands and resident Canada geese at Anacostia Park.
-This plan/EIS will be an integrated tool designed to allow for the long-term planning and management for both wetlands and resident Canada geese at the park.

-The purpose of this plan is to guide and direct the actions of the NPS in the management of wetlands and resident Canada geese at Anacostia Park.
+This plan/EIS would be an integrated tool for the long-term planning and management of restored wetlands and resident Canada geese at the park.
+While the creation of new wetlands is outside the scope of this plan/EIS and would require additional NEPA compliance, the concepts presented in this plan/EIS would apply to previously restored wetlands and any wetlands restored in the future at Anacostia Park.